deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 * find or learn a proper balance between an error model and a language model scores when ranking candidates
 * implement [Discriminative Reranking for Spelling Correction](http://www.aclweb.org/anthology/Y06-1009) by Yang Zhang, Pilian He, Wei Xiang and Mu Li
+* use a better dataset for getting misspellings statistics
+* add handcrafted features to use phonetic information